laike9m/media/content/BlogPost/2014/A tutorial on using PeerJs in node-webkit app.md

 });
 ```

 So you clicked the `receive` button, PeerJs create a `Peer` with id `receiver` and a valid key I registered, then it waits for connection from sender.
-Then you clicked the `send` button, another `Peer` is created with id `sender`. `sender` tries to connect to `receiver` and if data connection is successfully built, `window.socket` will emit a `send` event, which is handled in `main.js`.
-What the handler does is simply reading file content and send it back to DOM environment.
-Note that socket.io supports binary data transfer from 1.0, so you can't use a lower version socket.io.
+Then you clicked the `send` button, another `Peer` is created with id `sender`. `sender` tries to connect to `receiver` and when data connection successfully built, `window.socket`emits a `send` event, which is handled in `main.js`.
+The handler simply reads file content and sends it back to DOM environment.
+Note that socket.io supports binary data transfer from version 1.0, so you can't use a lower version socket.io.

-Coming back to code in `clickSend`, we've already created an event handler on `sendToPeer` before emitting the `send` event, now it gets fired. `conn.send(data)` sends data to Peer `receiver`.
-In function `clickRecv`, when `conn` receives data, it uses `window.socket` to emit a `receive` event and sending the data it received from sender to Node runtime.
+Coming back to code in `clickSend`, we've already created an event handler on `sendToPeer` before emitting `send` event, now it gets fired. `conn.send(data)` sends data to Peer `receiver`.
+In function `clickRecv`, when `conn` receives data, it uses `window.socket` to emit a `receive` event and sends data from sender to Node runtime.
 Finally `fs.writeFileSync('received_gitignore', data)` write data to disk, all done.

 You might wonder if it actually works for large file transfer.
 It does.
 My project is working great, it can transfer large files with decent speed, the prototype is this demo.
 Of course you should write many many more lines to make this prototype a usable app, for instance, data needs to be sliced when transfering large files, and you should handle all kinds of PeerJs errors.